 I absolutely adore this delicious Baked Peach French Toast breakfast dish.
 There are lots of juicy peaches from peach pie filling on top of cinnamon-raisin bread in a wonderful custard type pudding.
 Yum, yum.
 French Toast Extraordinaire!
 It’s a breathtakingly spectacular breakfast casserole that will satisfy your sweet tooth and that of your whole family.

 I was looking through a Taste of Home Cookbook one day and saw a beautiful picture of this recipe with apples.
 I wanted to try it with peaches instead so this is my adaptation of that great recipe.
 We love this great breakfast dish and it’s a great recipe to pair with breakfast casseroles if you’re trying to provide an extra special breakfast or brunch for birthdays, bridal showers, or even at a “breakfast for dinner” at a girl’s night out.

 If you’re interested in a really special baked french toast recipe this is a great option.
 You can use ANY kind of pie filling: apple, cherry, blueberry, blackberry, strawberry or peach–whatever your preference.
 You can also add nuts if you desire.
 We love this amazing French toast recipe and believe you and your family will too.

-Here’s another look at all those delicious peaches!
-Peaches are my favorite fruit but really any flavor pie filling or fruit will work.
+Peaches are my favorite fruit but really any flavor pie filling or fruit will work in this recipe.

 Here’s what I did.